jina-ai/jina/docs/fundamentals/flow/client.md

 The arguments above have usefule defaults: `protocol='grpc'` and `host='0.0.0.0'`.
 This is particularly useful when debugging or accessing a Flow on your local machine.

-To connect to a Flow `f` it is therefore often enought to do the following:
+To connect to a Flow `f` it is therefore often enough to do the following:

 ```{code-block} python
 c = Client(port=f.port)